Ultimate Guide to Disneyland Paris with Toddlers (2023)

 Locking Strollers

 Make sure not to leave valuables or souvenirs in your stroller unattended.
-Sometimes we lock our strollers when we park outside rides as there have been reports of strollers being stolen.
-We use a bike lock and thread it through the wheels of the stroller – this means it can’t be wheeled away but a Cast Member can easily move it if they need to.
+Some guests use a bike lock and thread it through the wheels of the stroller to secure it – this means it can’t be wheeled away but a Cast Member can easily move it if they need to.

 Tips for visiting Disneyland Paris with toddlers